scailfin/benchmark-client/docs/predictor.rst

    :target: https://github.com/scailfin/benchmark-client/blob/master/LICENSE

 The **Simple Number Predictor Demo** is part of the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
-This aim is to show the a basic feature of the benchmark engine that allows users to provide their own implementation for individual workflow steps.
+The aim of this demo is to show the basic feature of the benchmark engine that allows users to provide their own implementation for individual workflow steps.

 ===============